 Wu Zhao, who was popularly known as Wu Zetian or Wu Hou, was the first and only female emperor of imperial China and she ruled during the Tang Dynasty.
 She is considered the only legitimate female sovereign in China’s history.
-According to several historical records, China grew larger, the culture and economy of China was revitalized, corruption in the courts was significantly reduced, and China became the greatest power of the world under her 40-year reign.
+According to several historical records, China grew larger, the culture and economy of China were revitalized, corruption in the courts was significantly reduced, and China became the greatest power in the world under her 40-year reign.

 She was Emperor Taizong’s concubine and after his death, she married his son – Emperor Gaozong.
 When she married Emperor Gaozong, she gained the title ‘empress consort’ and had considerable political power in the process.
 After emperor Gaozong lost his life, she became the administrator of the court until about 705.
 She was a mother of four handsome and intelligent sons, three of whom became emperors in imperial China and one of her grandsons was the famous Emperor Xuanzong of the Tang Dynasty.

 Wu Zetian was born in 624 CE, in Wenshi County, which is located in Shaanxi to a very rich couple.
 She was the daughter of Wu Shihuo, who was a chancellor of the Tang Dynasty at the time.
 Her father encouraged her to develop all the intellectual skills that were reserved for males in society and he greatly invested in her education.
 In the process, Wu Zetian learned to write poetry, play good music and speak eloquently in public.